We are compassionate and inclusive

 - NHS Employers 2020 Employers Network for Equality and Inclusion award winners announced 8 July 2020

 - Safe working for all NHS staff through COVID-19 (Black Country and West Birmingham Sustainability and Transformation Partnership)

 - A note for all black, Asian and minority ethnic colleagues working in the NHS – 1 May 2020

 - NHS Workforce Race Equality Standard briefing for board and COVID-19 emergency preparedness, resilience and response membership in the NHS – 24 June 2020

 - National Guardian freedom to speak up letter – 15 June 2020

 - Creating a personal, fair and diverse NHS

 Workforce assessments: help identify people with potentially increased vulnerability to infection or adverse outcomes from COVID-19.

-- Action: Carry out a risk assessment for vulnerable staff including BAME colleagues and anyone who needs additional support, and take action where needed.
+Action: Carry out a risk assessmentfor vulnerable staff including black, Asian and minority ethnic (BAME) colleagues and anyone who needs additional support, and take action where needed.
 You can then expand it to all staff groups.